-This is because teaching your child solely what you or others around you believe to be true ignores the fact that much of what we know and believe is based on our unique past experience, or on what we have been told, and may very well not be true or useful in today’s reality.
+Why?
+Because teaching your child solely what you or others around you believe to be true ignores the fact that much of what we know and believe is based on our unique past experience, or on what we have been told, and may very well not be true or useful in today’s reality.
 The world changes!

-By forcing your child to mistakenly accept as “truth” what is not, you shape them into a worldview that may or may not have been appropriate or adaptive for some past set of circumstances, but is almost certainly not optimal for the present in which they (and now you) live.
+By forcing your child to mistakenly accept as “truth” what is not, you shape them into a world view that may or may not have been appropriate or adaptive for some past set of circumstances, but is almost certainly not optimal for the present in which they (and now you) live.

 The elimination of false beliefs that hold you back from greater fulfillment, success, and happiness, leads to empowerment; and the ability to make positive changes in your life in multiple areas.

 There are many understandings, techniques and practices in Transformative Parenting®, but a core philosophy is this: As much as possible, let your child lead.
-By establishing a strong empathic connection with your child, and letting them guide you as you explore the world together, a magical process takes place that leads to positive transformation in your life, and an empathic empowerment of you both.
+By establishing a strong empathic connection with your child, and letting them guide you as you explore the world together, a magical process takes place that leads to positive transformation in your life, and an empathic empowerment of you both!

 As practitioners of Transformative Parenting®, we are fortunate to have clearly defined goals for our child and ourselves.
-This helps us focus on what’s most important.
-For our child, the goal is to raise a happy, empathic, self-confident adult.
+This helps us focus on what’s most important: For our child, the goal is to raise a happy, empathic, self-confident adult.
 For us, it is to build our capacity for empathic understanding and communication (first with our child, then with others), and to uncover and rectify false, often limiting assumptions about the world and ourselves.